q9f/rlp.cr/README.md

 * nested arrays containing any of the above

 this library allows for decoding of:
-* binary-encoded rlp-data
+* rlp-encoded data in binary format
-* hexadecimal-encoded rlp-data
+* rlp-encoded data in hexadecimal string format

 note, that decoded data is always binary as per ethereum's design rationale: